 Thundershirt: A calming body wrap for dogs — like a warm hug.

 Solliquin: A supplement that promotes normal behavior and facilitates a calming effect without sedation.
-A size and species-appropriate dose is included in our Fear Free Visit Kit as well.
+A size and species-appropriate dose are included in our Fear Free Visit Kit as well.

 When possible and appropriate, bringing your pet in hungry can reduce carsickness and make him or her more eager to earn treats during the exam.
 This reinforces a positive experience.